larjen/WPTweetImporter/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Refactoring plugin for better performance.
+* Now optionally parses hash-tags in tweets if WPTagSanitizer is installed.

 = 1.0.2 =
 * Automatically adds category Tweets as the category tweets are imported to.
 This can be overridden in the options panel.